openwpm/OpenWPM/README.md

 of websites.
 OpenWPM is built on top of Firefox, with automation provided by Selenium.
 It includes several hooks for data collection.
 Check out the instrumentation section below for more details.

+**Note**: The master branch OpenWPM is currently unstable while we push to complete the upgrade to WebExtensions.
+If you're running crawls we recommend using the `firefox-52-archive` branch, noting that it is running an outdated version of Firefox.

 Installation